 Workplace safety is also a key reason to retain existing skilled workers, who have gained experience in the company’s safety culture.
 Travelers research shows that almost 28 percent of workplace injuries occur within the first year of employment.

 One study estimates that as much as 6 out of every 10 positions may go unfilled or not be filled in a timely fashion, forcing businesses to look for alternative solutions.2 This could mean having to hire less qualified candidates to fill the position which could create new risks.
 For U.S. manufacturers, it’s getting harder to fill middle-skill jobs, which require advanced training beyond a high school degree but less than a four-year college degree.3

 Encouraging applications from candidates who are qualified to perform the required tasks will help drive retention and job satisfaction after they join the company.
 “As a start, manufacturers can design an authentic recruiting message that accurately describes the job demands,” says Robert T. Bell, a Travelers Risk Control Technical Director.

 Designing effective onboarding programs can help engage new hires.
-Up to 40 percent of employees leave within the first year of hire.4 Setting a realistic expectation of the job and company safety culture can help employers reduce the loss of new employees.
+Nearly 40 percent of employees leave within the first year of hire.4 Setting a realistic expectation of the job and company safety culture can help employers reduce the loss of new employees.
 Here are some other ways to attract qualified manufacturing talent.